Security

 The MCP Gateway Pattern

-The fundamental problem is that MCP has no authorization layer.
-Veto provides one by sitting between the MCP client and every MCP server as a policy enforcement gateway.
-Every tool call passes through Veto before reaching the server.
-Every tool response passes through Veto before reaching the client.
+The fundamental problem is that MCP does not define an authorization boundary.
+Veto provides one by sitting between the MCP client and governed MCP servers as a policy enforcement gateway.
+Governed tool calls pass through Veto before reaching the server.
+Governed responses can pass through Veto before reaching the client.
 The gateway evaluates each call against a declarative policy and makes an allow, deny, or require-approval decision.

 ┌─────────┐ ┌──────────────┐ ┌──────────────┐